 Despite a century of interest in refractive development, the etiology of myopia is still not fully understood.
 Now, with the prevalence skyrocketing, the search for answers is more urgent than ever.

 What is known is that myopia results when an eye is too long for its optical power or optically too powerful for its axial length.
-The components of the optical system, such as axial length, refracting power of the cornea and depth of the anterior chamber, must remain in sync as the eye grows to ensure that objects are brought into sharp focus.
+The components of the optical system, such as axial length, refracting power of the cornea, and depth of the anterior chamber, must remain in sync as the eye grows to ensure that objects are brought into sharp focus.
 The hypothesized mechanism by which this is brought about is called emmetropization, a term derived from the Greek emmetros, meaning “well-proportioned” or “fitting”.
 Identifying aspects of the visual experience that might aid, or hinder, the process of emmetropization provides clues as to why myopia develops.
 Several factors have been identified; the mechanism du jour is that outdoor light exposure helps maintain emmetropia.
 Spending too much time indoors, and not enough time outdoors promotes myopia.

 There are a couple of mechanistic explanations for this indoor/outdoor light phenomenon.
 These explanations are not mutually exclusive.
 One is the huge disparity in the level of light exposure.
 Outside, light level readings are in the range of 50-100,000 lux; indoors, values are less than 1,000 lux, and mostly closer to 500.
 Increased exposure to sunlight promotes dopamine neurotransmission in the retina; in animal models, dopamine signaling is associated with an inhibition of axial elongation.
-Thus, a child exposed to a sufficiency of outdoor light is less likely to develop myopia than if he or she spends most of the time indoors.
+Thus, a child exposed to sufficiency of outdoor light is less likely to develop myopia than if he or she spends most of the time indoors.

 Another possible mechanism involves peripheral vision.
-An outdoor vista, such as that experienced at the ocean or in the countryside provides dioptric continuity throughout the visual field: both central and peripheral vision are clear, unblurred.
+An outdoor vista, such as that experienced at the ocean or in the countryside provides dioptric continuity throughout the visual field: both central and peripheral vision is clear, unblurred.
 This state may help maintain symmetry of the eyeball, and promote emmetropia.
 Indoors, dioptric stimuli vary widely across the visual field.
 Central vision may be focused on a television screen or words on a page, but a wide range of light sources and objects at different distances means that the peripheral retina is likely to be defocused.
 Studies in animal models indicate that this kind of optically-imposed defocus impacts upon central refractive development: when the periphery of the eye is defocused, refractive errors are more likely to occur.
 Hence, the child spending his or her time indoors is more inclined to be myopic.

 Question 3.
 What factors contribute to susceptibility to myopia?